dylanlott/vedh/contextlog.md

 _call_ GameUpdated.
 GameUpdated should then independently read from the database or emit the object that was passed to it.

 I think in most cases it makes sense to have it take an updated value, rather than making it access persistence a second time.
 Cuts down on concurrency bugs and doesn't require another lock on the persistence layer.

+## Apr 19, 2021

+Flaky tests are caused by migrations m.Up() and m.Down() behaving unexpectedly.
+I think we need to error handle better on the migration run.
+But I still can't figure out why half the time it correctly applies migrations and other times it doesn't.